-Drift's v1 featured a Dynamic AMM (DAMM) which was an iteration on top of Perpetual Protocol's innovation - the virtual AMM (vAMM) (opens in a new tab), except with configurable parameters, namely:
+Drift's v1 featured a Dynamic AMM which was an iteration on top of Perpetual Protocol's innovation - the virtual AMM (vAMM) (opens in a new tab), except with configurable parameters, namely:

 You can read more about Drift's v1 AMM design here (opens in a new tab).

 The mechanics behind the dynamic spread and peg are:

 In a typical constant product AMM, the AMM quotes the same price for buys/sells and charges a flat fee.

 To implicitly utilise a dynamic fee, Drift v2's AMM quotes different prices for buys and sells.
 The offset from the mid-price is dynamic based on the current inventory.

 To do so, there will be 3 points tracked on the constant product curve: the bid price and ask price, and a point between the reservation price.

 Base long spread and short spread are currently set as: